Before You Begin

-Before you restore a machine to Microsoft Azure, mind the following prerequisites and limitations.
+Before you begin restore to Microsoft Azure, check the following prerequisites:

 - You must configure the following objects in Microsoft Azure beforehand:

 - Storage account whose resources you plan to use to store disks of the restored workload.

 - Networks to which you plan to connect the restored workload.

 - Make sure that you configured all the required components and accounts in Veeam Backup & Replication as described in section Configuring Components and Accounts for Restore.

 - [For speeding up restore from Capacity Tier] It is strongly recommended to use Azure restore proxy appliance when you restore from backups residing on a Capacity Tier.
 For more information on Azure restore proxy appliances, see Managing Microsoft Azure Restore Proxy Appliances.